andresocorro/project_1/README.md

 ## Crime Rate and Housing Market Analysis
-In order to create a comparison between two independent variables, a series of scatter plots were generated to determine if there are any trends in the two data sets.
-The primary scatter plots focused on determining relationship between median sales price vs crime rate per 10,000 people for the selected cities.
+In order to create a comparison between two independent variables, we did regression analysis to determine if there are any trends in the two data sets.
+The first plots focused on determining relationship between median sales price vs crime rate per 10,000 people for the selected cities.
 In addition, a secondary plot was generated to compare the average days that homes are on the market vs crime rate per 10,000 people for the selected cities.
 The results are as follows:

 Graph_1:
 ![Median_Sales_Price_vs_Crime](Images/CrimeVsSalesPrice.png)